asdfjkl/JCHelloWorld/README.md

 ## Install JavaCard libs

-* Go to [Oracle](https://www.oracle.com/java/technologies/javacard-sdk-downloads.html) to download load the JavaCard Development Kit.
+* Go to [Oracle](https://www.oracle.com/java/technologies/javacard-sdk-downloads.html) to download the JavaCard Development Kit.
   I suggest JavaCard 3.0.4 which should work with any JavaCard that you can buy on the open market as of now (02/2023).
   Unzipping the download, there should be a folder with jar's named
   - `ant-contrib-1.xx.jar`,